jennycpero/Total/README.md

 - Have fun!

 ## Contributions and Usage Rights
 I can't guarantee that I will accept any pull requests, as this is an old project.
-Feel free to make a copycat/improved version through, preferrably with credit.
+Feel free to make a copycat/improved version though, preferrably with credit.